GenesisEducationKyiv/software-engineering-school-5-0-Kenobichek/docs/design/003-microservices-decomposition.md

   - `GET /unsubscribe/{token}` – Unsubscribe endpoint
   - `GET /health` – Health check
   - `GET /metrics` – Prometheus metrics
+- **Role**: The API Gateway acts solely as a façade.
+It receives external REST requests, performs basic validation and authentication, and then publishes corresponding commands or events to the message broker.
+All business logic and state changes are handled exclusively by backend microservices, not by the gateway.
+The gateway does not process or store business data, nor does it implement domain logic.
 - **Publishes**: Commands/events to the broker
 - **Dependencies**: All microservices (via broker), Rate limiting, Authentication